jwsohn612/jwsohn612.github.io/_pages/about.md

 News
 ======
-"Parallelly Tempered Generative Adversarial Networks" is under major revision in the special issue of the Journal of the American Statistical Association.
+- [11-14-2024] Sohn, J. and Song, Q. Parallelly Tempered Generative Adversarial Networks.
+This work is under major revision in the special issue of the Journal of the American Statistical Association.

+- [05-03-2024] Jinwon Sohn is selected for 2024-2025 Ross Lynn Research Scholar Grant for Statistics at Purdue

 Recent Publications
 ======